This is your exclusive glimpse into the first Bacha Coffee outlet in Malaysia

 Measuring 7,000 sqft, Bacha Coffee’s KLCC outlet is among one of their largest physical stores, which encompasses everything from a boutique to a dining hall, private salons, and a Moroccan-inspired alfresco area.
 At first glance, much of the brand’s hallmarks have been translated with great care, exuding a warm, if not almost scholarly ambiance with their ornate shelves of tinned coffee and accompaniments, all decorated in their signature orange, copper and gold motifs.

 The dedication that the brand has for the art of a good cuppa is readily evident, expressed most prominently from their comprehensive range of coffees lining the walls.
-Prices for their tinned coffees lean on the pricier end of the spectrum, but that’s a given considering their hand-brewed nature.
+Prices for their tinned coffees lean on the steeper end of the spectrum, but that’s a given considering their bespoke, artisanal nature.

 For those looking to further enhance their brewing experience at home, you may even look at purchasing dedicated pots, decanters, stirrers, and even china emblazoned with the company’s logo from the sale floor.

-As for the indoors dining hall, their cluster of tables seats a decent capacity, but don’t expect to waltz in and get a table in the first month of their opening, considering Bacha’s fresh-faced novelty.
-This is bolstered by an outdoors dining area that appears to take after the languid air of a dusky Moroccan villa.
-Be warned, you are better off seeking air-conditioned respite indoors than brave the midday heat.
+As for the indoors dining hall, their cluster of tables seat a decent capacity, but don’t expect to waltz in and nab a spot in the first month of their opening, considering Bacha’s fresh-faced novelty among the general public.
+This is bolstered by an outdoors dining area that appears to take after the languid air of a dusky Moroccan villa tinted in mint.
+Be warned, you are better off seeking air-conditioned respite indoors than brave the midday heat, despite its picturesque quality.

 Bacha Coffee takes immense pride in the ritual surrounding the preparation of their single-origin blends, as indicated by their dedicated coffee room menu.
 Spanning regions as far-flung as Africa to neighbouring Indonesia, customers are likely to find themselves at a dizzying loss for choice.
 Thankfully, trained staff are ever ready at hand to provide suggestions to best suit your palate.